 1. Launder all items (including linens and bedding) according to the manufacturer's label; however, whenever possible, use the highest allowable heat settings in both the washer and drier.
 Temperatures reaching 140 degrees (or above) have been proven to kill all stages of bed bug development.

-2. Bags used to transport laundry before the washing/drying cycles should never be reused and should be discarded outside of the property after transportation.
+2. Bags used to transport laundry before the washing/drying cycles should never be reused and discarded outside of the property after transportation.
 All clean items should be placed in new bags, sealed tightly, and remain sealed during the treatment process.

 3. items that cannot be washed but dried in the dryer at a high heat temperature should be for a minimum of 30 minutes.
 Discard debris collected in the lint trap after each cycle.